 War and independent Thought

 In war, as in life, individuals that mindlessly adhere to regulations and standards set by those who occupy positions of higher power are at a much greater risk of being manipulated.
-Erich Maria Remarque’s novel All Quiet on the Western Front describes the lives of young German soldiers during WW1 and the horrors they faced.
+Erich Maria Remarque’s novel All Quiet on the Western Front describes the lives of young German soldiers during WWI and the horrors they faced.
 Told from the perspective of Paul Baumer, a young German man in his early twenties, Remarque depicts the changing mindsets of the soldiers throughout the war and the obstacles and pressures they endured, both internal and external.
 The movie The Book Thief, directed by Brian Percival, tells the story of an orphaned German girl named Liesel who is adopted and taught how to read and write by her new father.
 Set in Nazi Germany, Liesel’s parents hide a Jewish man in their basement with whom she forms a strong bond over their common passion for literature, which is a discernible contrast to the extremely intolerant and discriminatory political climate unfolding in the country.
 Loosely inspired by George Orwell’s novella “Animal Farm”, Pink Floyd’s 1977 studio album “Animals” is a critique of society in which different classes of people are represented by dogs, pigs, and sheep.
 Much of the record consists of three lengthy tracks that each address a specific animal, cynically describing the group of people they symbolize and criticizing their respective behaviours.
 Finally, in an article titled “DISINFORMATION AND DEMOCRACY: THE INTERNET TRANSFORMED PROTEST BUT DID NOT IMPROVE DEMOCRACY”, Anya Schiffrin discusses the fight against the spreading of disinformation and propaganda online.
 The article highlights the tremendous influence the internet has on public opinions and explores the potentially harmful effects an uneducated population may have on a democratic society.
 These four sources share common themes such as the dangers of conformity, the perils of youthful innocence, and the despotic, tyrannical nature exhibited so often by those who are of a higher status.
 Most importantly however, they all demonstrate the significant need for critical, free thinking.
 Remarque portrays and displays this concept very clearly to the reader in All Quiet on the Western Front through the interactions between the young soldiers and authoritarian figures they must obey leading up to and during the war.
 An individual’s lack of independent, critical thought enables those who occupy positions of power to control and manipulate them.